hunterdyar/Immersive-Media-Pocket-Reference/notes/PercievingSpaceSight.md

 The above image animated using the NYPL [Stereogranimator](http://stereo.nypl.org/) tool.

 ### Convergence
-We are aware of our eye muscles, and the angle they are looking.
-Go cross-eyed.
+We are aware of our eye muscles, and the angle they are looking: Go cross-eyed.
 Now look very far away.
 As we focus on different objects at different distances, our eyes are angled at different amounts (from cross-eyed to parallel).
-We feel this angle, and thus have an idea of how far away we are looking.
+We are aware of this angle, and thus can use this information to deduce how far away we are looking.

-Again, it's limits involve the difference between distances very far away, as well as objects extremely close.
+This physiological cue is less preceise the further away something is, and breaks down completely for objects that are extremely close.

 ![sketch of convergence angles](images/convergence.png)